opt command line parserThis document describes opt,

 2.4.2.6 Registering array options

-parameter files, environment strings, or on the menu.
-As a user, you would type
+environment strings, or on the menu.
+As a user, you

 int nx=0;